The Amazing Science of Pain

 So, what does this mean and why is this important?

 Current pain management strategies emphasise the need to address the mechanism or disease process, this primarily leads to a diagnosis and a plan to address that specific biological mechanism.
 The problem with this model is that it doesn’t take the PERSON into consideration. i.e. the context, psychological state or other social and cultural factors that are integral to that individual at that time.

-Commonly when pain becomes poorly managed and patients are unresponsive to standard medical treatments they are often labeled with “its all in your head”.
-To clarify, pain is not all in your HEAD, it is a complex experience that is unique to each individual, it is true that the brain is the main processing system that determines the experience, however, it is not the sole determinant, we cannot simply switch it on and off.
+Commonly when pain becomes poorly managed and patients are unresponsive to standard treatments or the cause of their pain cannot be isolated they are labelled with “its all in your head”.
+To clarify, pain is a complex experience that is unique to each individual, it is true that the brain is the main processing system that determines the experience, however, it is not the sole determinant, we cannot simply switch it on and off.
 What we can do better is help people with pain to understand its nature and how we respond to its purpose.